 The National Standards for SuDS Design set out the required design principles and standards while providing for local standards that can ensure SuDS design responds to local conditions and priorities.
-The Essex SuDS Design Guide builds on the national standards by outlining local expectations within Essex.
+The Essex SuDS Design Guide (currently under review) builds on the national standards by outlining local expectations within Essex.
 Local Planning Authorities may make reference to the local standards in the requirements for SuDS design within their Local Plans.
 This provides a consistent approach to dealing with surface water drainage across the county.

 In the case of site redevelopments, some of the design criteria may not be appropriate and should be discussed at the pre-application stage.